Why is career change so hard after 40? (How we make it easier in The Fierce Emporium)

 We deal with big, heavy stuff at work.
 And the kid inside of us doesn’t like it much.

-Our childhood experiences often define our reactions to work-life happenings.
+Our childhood experiences often define our reactions to work-life experiences.

-And since you and each of your colleagues had vastly different childhoods, you handle work-place incidents differently.
+And since you and each of your colleagues had vastly different childhoods, we all handle work-place incidents differently.

 Which of these experiences do you find toughest to deal with as an adult?